CMU-17313Q/nodebb-f24-gaurdiansofthegit/UserGuide.md

 This explains how to use and test the bad word filtering feature, along with automated tests to ensure the feature works as expected.
 For further information, the CA can refer to the source code in `src/posts/create.js` and the test suite in `test/topics.js`.

 ---
-# Feature 3: As a student, I want to ask questions without showing my username to the viewers, so that I can discuss sensitive topics without other students knowing my identity. #
+# Feature 3: Anonymous Posts
+## As a user, I want to ask questions without showing my username to the viewers, so that I can discuss sensitive topics without other students knowing my identity. #

 The Anonymous Post feature enables students to create posts or questions that are visible to all without displaying the user's account and name, keeping their identity hidden from other students.
 This guide outlines how to use, implement, and test the feature within your educational platform.